GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Experimental Results

 \subsection{Hyperparameters Study}

-To explore the advantages of the GIU module in processing hidden layers with many channels in GANs, we inserted the GIU module after the hidden layer with fewer channels and compared it with the aforementioned GIU-GANs.
-The best results of all models are shown in Table 1.

-Then, we first conducted a comparative experiment on the influence of insertion position of the GIU model on GIU-GANs.
-Meanwhile, to verify which hyperparameter fitted our model better, Two Timescale Update Rule (TTUR) was adopted for GIU-GANs \cite{DBLP:conf/nips/HeuselRUNH17}, that is, generator and discriminator to select different learning rates and different optimization algorithms for GIU-GANs.
-All models were trained 1 million times on the CIFAR-10 dataset and tested their IS and FID scores.
-In Table 2, we show the IS and FID of GANs under different learning rates on the CIFAR-10 dataset.
-We set the learning rate of GIU-GANs without TTUR to 0.0002 and compared it GIU-GANs with TTUR where the learning rate of the discriminator is 0.0004, the learning rate of the generator is 0.0001.

-Finally, we leveraged the optimization algorithm Adagrad \cite{DBLP:journals/jmlr/DuchiHS11}, RMSprop \cite{tieleman2012lecture}, and Adam \cite{DBLP:journals/corr/KingmaB14} for GIU-GANs.
-The best results of all models are presented in Table 3.
+To discuss how to insert the GIU module for the best performance of GANs, we trained different GIU-GANs on CIFAR-10; their IS and FID are summarized in Table 1.
+In the following table, we use "D" for discriminator, "G" for generator, "shallow" for the shallow layer of the network, and "deep" for the deep layer of the network.
+Figure 6 shows the insertion of different GIU modules.

+Then, to verify which hyperparameters are suitable for our model, different hyperparameters were applied to GIU-GANs and trained on the CIFAR-10 dataset.
+We list the details of these hyperparameters in Table 2 and record the experimental results in Table 3.

+As can be seen from the IS and FID of the model participating in the experiment, GIU-GANs-V3 should be selected for setting the hyperparameters of GIU-GANs.

+Meanwhile, different $K$ implies that the involution kernel has different sizes, and different $G$ represents different numbers of channels sharing the kernel.
+In our experiments, we use the hyperparameter $Group\_Channels$s to set the $G=\dfrac{C_i}{Group\_Channels}$.
+From the parameter formula of the GIU module $\dfrac{(C_i^2+K^2 GC_i)}{r_1}+2C_i+\dfrac{(2C_i^2)}{r_2}$, we know that different $K$ and $G$ indicate different numbers of parameters; to further explore their effects on GIU-GANs, we set up GIU-GANs with different $K$ and $Group\_Channels$ on the CIFAR-10 dataset for an experiment.
+The results are summarized in Table 4.

-Through experimental comparison, Adam is set as the optimization algorithm of GIU-GANs, generator, and the discriminator learning rate is set as 0.0002, and placing the GIU module in a hidden layer with a larger number of channels will greatly improve the performance of the model.
+Through experimental comparison, Adam was set as the optimization algorithm of GIU-GANs; the generator and discriminator’s learning rates were set to 0.0002; $K$ should be set to 3, and $Group\_Channels$ should be 16.

-\subsection{Results on the CIFAR-10 DataSet}
+\subsection{Results on the CIFAR-10 Dataset}

-The architecture of the GIU-GANs used to train the CIFAR-10 dataset is shown in Figure 4:
+The architecture of the GIU-GANs used to train the CIFAR-10 dataset is shown in Figure 7:

-In this experiment, GIU-GANs and other compared GANs were all trained 1 million times on the CIFAR-10 dataset.
-All GANs generated 32 × 32 images and tested their IS and FID scores.
-The best results of all models are shown in Table 4.
+In this experiment, GIU-GANs and other counterpart GANs were all trained 1 million times on the CIFAR-10 dataset.
+All GANs generated 32 × 32 images, and we calculated their IS and FID scores.
+The best results of all models are shown in Table 5.

-Figure 5 shows 64 images generated by GIU-GANs and it can be seen from Table 4 shows that GIU-GANs performs better than other well-known GANs.
+Figure 8 shows 64 images generated by GIU-GANs; from Table 5, GIU-GANs outperformed other well-known GANs.

-\subsection{Results on the CelebA DataSet}
+\subsection{Results on the CelebA Dataset}

-The architecture of the GIU-GANs used to train the CelebA dataset is shown in Figure 6:
+The architecture of the GIU-GANs used to train the CelebA dataset is shown in Figure 9: